End of life environments – biodegradability testing2024-11-26T13:10:09+00:00

 Have you ever wondered when exactly a product reaches its end-of-life environment?
 Is it when the consumer purchases it and takes it home?
 Or perhaps when they dispose of it in the bin?
 Or maybe it’s when the bin lorry picks the bin up?

-The truth is, all products end up somewhere different depending on factors like their intended use, disposal instructions, and composition.
-When conducting a biodegradability test for a material or product, it’s essential to consider the different types of environments of where your material may end up.
+The truth is, all products end up somewhere different depending on factors like their intended and realistic use, disposal instructions, localised infrastructure, composition, weather conditions, and so on.
+When conducting a biodegradability test for a material or product, it’s essential to consider the different types of environments where your material may end up, as it may be more than one.

 You might wonder how can composting be natural if human intervention is required?